lambdaworks/zio-elasticsearch/docs/overview/queries/elastic_query_exists.md

 title: "Exists Query"
 ---

-The Exists query is used for returning documents that contain an indexed value for a field.
+The `Exists` query is used for returning documents that contain an indexed value for a field.

-In order to use the `Exists` query import following:
+In order to use the `Exists` query import the following:
 ```scala
 import zio.elasticsearch.query.ExistsQuery
 import zio.elasticsearch.ElasticQuery._